-Vietnamese men appear in court after cannabis factory found
+Vietnamese men appear in court after cannabis farm found

 Following the discovery on Saturday at a property in New Road, Hillsborough, Det Insp Kelly said: "This is a large and sophisticated cannabis farm, which required searches by specialist police teams due to the size and set up."

-"It is clearly a well organised operation which bears the hallmarks of an organised criminal gang.
-The closure of this operation will likely cause massive disruption to the criminals involved."
+"It is clearly a well organised operation which bears the hallmarks of an organised criminal gang."

-"We have seized a number of items for further examination, including a large quantity of suspected cannabis."
+He said officers had seized a number of items for examination, including a large quantity of suspected cannabis.

 As neither of the defendants applied for bail, the judge remanded them both into custody and adjourned the case to 6 March.